 To summarize, there are several contributions made in this paper.
 First, we develop a rigorous notion of strong identifiability for general regression mixture models.
-We provide a characterization of such notion in terms of simple conditions on the conditional density kernel $f$ and link function $h$ and show that strong identifiability conditions are satisfied by a broad range of density kernels and link functions often employed in practice.
-Second, we provide a characterization for several examples of regression mixtures when strong identifiability is violated and study the consequences of the lack of strong identifiability.
-Third, we establish the statistical efficiency of parameter learning for regression mixtures under strong identifiability, in both Bayesian estimation and MLE frameworks.
-We consider three different learning scenarios: when the number of mixture components $k_0$ is known (i.e., exact-fitted setting), when only an upper bound for $k_0$ is known (i.e., overfitted setting), and when even such an upper bound is unknown.
-Finally, we conduct a series of simulation studies to support the theory and discuss its implications and connections with empirical findings in the regression mixture literature \cite{jaki2019effects, park2010bias,sarstedt2008model}.
+We provide a characterization of such a notion in terms of simple conditions on the conditional density kernel $f$ and link function $h$ and show that they are satisfied by a broad range of density kernels and link functions often employed in practice.
+Second, we study several examples of regression mixtures when strong identifiability is violated and investigate the consequences.
+Third, we establish learning rates for regression mixtures given strong identifiability, under both Bayesian estimation and MLE frameworks.
+We consider three different learning scenarios: when the number of mixture components $k_0$ is known (i.e., exact-fitted setting), when only an upper bound is known (i.e., overfitted setting), and when even such an upper bound is unknown.
+Finally, we conduct a series of simulation studies to support the theory and discuss the connections with empirical findings in the regression mixture literature \cite{jaki2019effects, park2010bias, sarstedt2008model}.

-\comment{ In this paper, we provide a rigorous notion of strong identifiability for a general mixture of regression models and study the parameters estimation efficiency from both frequentist and Bayesian approaches.
-We find that the convergence rate to the truth parameters of the models is $1/n^{1/2}$ under an exact-fitted setting, while it is $1/n^{1/4}$ under an over-fitted case (up to a logarithm factor).
-Then we conduct a series of simulation studies to support the theory and discuss its implications and relevance with empirical findings in the mixture of regression literature. \cite{jaki2019effects, park2010bias,sarstedt2008model}

-\paragraph{Main contribution.} In summary, the main contribution of this paper is \begin{enumerate} \item Provide a general framework for strong identifiability of a mixture of regression models with several examples, followed by a set of inverse bounds, which help to prove the statistical efficiency of the model. \item Show the statistical efficiency in learning the parameters of a mixture of regression models, in both frequentist and Bayesian approaches.
-We study the exact-fitted setting with a known number of components $k_0$; and the over-fitted setting, where the number of components $k_0$ is unknown but bounded by large constants. \item Conduct a series of simulation studies to support the theory and discuss its implications and relevance with empirical findings in the mixture of regression literature \cite{jaki2019effects, park2010bias,sarstedt2008model}. \end{enumerate} }